bateman/dblp-search-ext/README.md

 - **Pagination**: Navigate through search results using Previous/Next buttons.
 Page info shows the current page, total pages, and result count.
 Pagination state persists across browser sessions.
 - **Save Search State**: The content of the input text field and results are saved in the local storage.
 This allows you to leave the page and come back later without losing your search results.
 - **Configurable Popup Width**: Set the default popup width (500-800 px) in Options; narrower widths automatically hide some table columns.
+- **Configurable Result Limit**: Set the maximum number of results per query in Options (default 30, capped at 1000).
 - **API**: Versions 2+ are faster and more reliable as they rely on the official DBLP.org API to execute the queries.
 - **Remove duplicates**: Useless, duplicated CoRR abs entries are filtered out.
 - **Remove BibTeX fields**: When copying or downloading BibTeX entries, the extension can remove the `timestamp`, `bibsource`, `biburl`, and `url` fields.